-Sure, it’s tempting to shrug off small issues at first, but early ceiling fan troubleshooting can save you from bigger headaches down the track—like a complete failure, costly repairs or having to replace the fan altogether.
+Sure, it's tempting to shrug off small issues at first, but early ceiling fan troubleshooting can save you from bigger headaches like a complete failure, costly repairs or having to replace the fan altogether.

 This article will walk you through the most common ceiling fan problems and what they typically mean.
-From strange noises and flickering lights to fan blades that wobble or stall, we’ll help you get a clearer picture of what’s going on.
+From strange noises and flickering lights to fan blades that wobble or stall, we'll help you get a clearer picture of what's happening.

 Fan Not Turning On: Electrical Checks and Common Triggers